elunna/nerfhack-changelog/README.md

 * Magic-liking monsters will pick up magical tools (xnh)
 * Covetous monsters will equip wearable items that they target (xnh)
 * Monsters will use ranged combat in melee as a fallback option (Grunt)
-* Monster stunning has been implemented to more closely mirror the effects it has on players (xnh)
+* Monster stunning now works similarly to player stunning (xnh)
-* Prevent some super strong monsters from generating in the mines
 * Add more spears in monster starting inventory (Fourk)
 * Hallucination protects against skeleton bone rattling (xnh)
 * Headless and breathless monsters don't cough in poison gas clouds
 * Players can use gaze attacks in melee range when polymorphed into monsters with a gaze attack.
-* Monster knocking you (or other monsters) back is noisy.
+* Monster knockback is noisy.
 * Conflict negates Elbereth and scare monster protection (Evil)
 * You can't dust engrave while being held by a monster.